The following is a guest blog written for discipleshipresearch.com

 3. It was the right tomb.
 The one with all the Roman soldiers outside is pretty hard to miss.

-Yet from the angels perspective the tomb must have felt like a teapot when he told the two Mary’s; “He is not here“, which I’m convinced was said in a similar jovial tone to my: “No… He is not here“.”
+Yet from the angels perspective the tomb must have felt like a teapot when he told the two Mary’s; “He is not here“, which I’m convinced was said in a similar jovial tone to my: “No… He is not here” when I search the microwave and the teapot for my son.”
 You see from the angels perspective;

 1. Jesus had risen.
 The tomb was empty.